.webp)

 Florida has revised Rule 64B16-32.015, eliminating the previous exception that allowed registered 503B outsourcing facilities to bypass inspections from an Approved Inspection Entity.

-Starting October 14, 2025, all Nonresident Outsourcing Facilities must undergo an inspection conducted by an Approved Inspection Entity as part of their permitting process.
+Starting October 14, 2025, all Nonresident Outsourcing Facilities must undergo an inspection conducted by an Approved Inspection Entity as part of their licensing process.

 What this means: